SURAJITSHAW/Learning-Flutter/README.md

 - Every properteis should separate with a comma (very essential).
 - We can't just nested any value inside a Widget directly, had do with child properteis, i.e. Center( child: Text('centerd text), )

+# Stateless vs. Stateful
+- Stateless Widgets: the state of the widget `cannot change` over time.
+- Stateful Widgets: the state of the widget `can change` over time.

 ## MaterialApp() Widget
 Is just a wrapper class, which provides a basic styling.